 “If your business turns over less than $10 million increasing to $50 million from July 1, 2021, you can claim a tax deduction for the prepayment of expenses up to 12 months in advance and elect to forgo stocktakes if your stock is within $5,000 from last year’s closing value,” says Dr Raftery.

-“When it comes to asset purchases, larger businesses would have missed out under the old Instant Asset Write-Off rules, but they will now be eligible for the Temporary Full Expensing concession in 2020-21 and 2021-22.
-Over the next two years, a business with a turnover under $5 billion can immediately deduct the business portion of the cost of eligible new depreciating assets this year regardless of its cost under this concession.
+“When it comes to asset purchases, larger businesses would have missed out under the old Instant Asset Write-Off rules, but they will now be eligible for the Temporary Full Expensing concession in 2020-21, 2021-22 and 2022-23.
+Over the next three years, a business with a turnover under $5 billion can immediately deduct the business portion of the cost of eligible new depreciating assets this year regardless of its cost under this concession.
 For second-hand assets, your turnover must be below $50 million to qualify.
 The exception to this rule is for motor vehicles as the deduction is capped to the business portion of the car depreciation limit of $59,136,” informs Dr Raftery.

 Loss Carry Back Tax Offset